nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `deleteS`, `deleteC x`, `delete 1` (where x is larger than the customer list size) <br>
       Expected: Nobody is deleted.
 Error details shown in the results display.
-Entering the first 2 commands will produce the same error message as test case 1.3 while entering `delete 1` will produce the result message `Unknown command`
+Entering the first 2 commands will produce the same error message as test case 1.3 while entering `delete 1` will produce the error message `Unknown command`

 2. Deleting a customer/employee/supplier/reservation while customer list is filtered.